Animax (Asian TV channel): Southeast Asia

 A week after its launch in Hong Kong, Animax was launched in Southeast Asia on 19 January 2004, initially featuring its anime programming exclusively in the original Japanese audio with English subtitling, becoming the company's first English language network.
-It also later incorporated an English audio dub feed.
+It also later incorporated an English audio dub feed and subtitles in local languages such as Chinese.

 Programming blocks seen include "Ani-Chan", which is aired on weekdays at 4:00 pm to 6:00 pm (featuring shows such as Naruto, Danball Senki (a.k.a.
 Little Battlers eXperience) and Tsubasa Chronicle); "Animania", which is aired on weekdays from 6:00 pm and 6:30 pm (featuring the Dragon Ball franchise and Law of Ueki); "Mega Zone", its prime time programming block is aired on weekdays from 7:00 pm; and its weekend programming block aired every Sunday at 9:00 pm and 10:00 pm.

+The channel reached Singapore's Starhub TV in November 2004.

+In March 2005, Animax and Singapore's Media Development Authority organized a Storyboard Competition for its viewers in Singapore, Hong Kong and the Philippines using Animax's own characters Quu and Tee.

+In June 2006, Animax launched Imagine-Nation, an initiative for featuring "successful people in the arenas of games, film and design".

+Animax aired its first animated feature film, LaMB, based on the pop rock band Simple Plan, as a two-parter in March 2009 and in full in April.
+The film was supposed to air in late 2008 before being delayed to February 2009.

+Animax began airing the latest anime titles simultaneously with Japan in March 2009, starting with Tears to Tiara.

+Animax launched its video catch-up service in May 2010 along with sister channel AXN.

-On July 5, 2013, Animax was forced to close down in Vietnam due to government content restrictions, but after 7 years, on 1 April 2020, it was relaunched on VTVCab.
+On July 5, 2013, Animax was forced to close down in Vietnam due to failure to meet Decision No. 20/2011/QD-TTG on Regulations on management of pay television activities issued by the Prime Minister.
+7 years later, on 1 April 2020, it was relaunched on VTVCab and later distributed by MSky to other cable or pay TV providers, some titles are available with Vietnamese subtitles, however it was shut down again on January 1, 2025.

 Malaysia

-Astro had been broadcasting the channel since 31 August 2006.
-The channel ceased transmission on January 1, 2022; however selected anime series broadcast by Animax is still made available on Astro's Video-on-Demand platform and Astro GO.
+Astro began broadcasting the channel on 31 August 2006 after sometime being aired as a time-block.
+The channel ceased transmission on January 1, 2022, however selected anime series broadcast by Animax is still made available on Astro's Video-on-Demand platform and Astro GO.

-Unifi TV has rebroadcast Animax since 1 June 2017 along with Sony Channel.
+Unifi TV started rebroadcasting Animax on 1 June 2017 along with Sony Channel.
 They initially ceased its transmission of the channel on 1 July 2020, but would resume on 1 October 2021 along with introduction of AXN & GEM, two other channels owned by KC Global Media Asia.

+On April 24, 2023, Animax relaunched in Malaysia via tonton alongside its sister channel GEM.

 South Asia

-Bangladesh

-Animax India was formerly provided in Bangladesh.
-It was later banned for unknown reasons, but in October 2021, the Asian feed of Animax began to be provided to Bangladeshi audiences.